Depositing and Reporting Withheld Taxes: Rhode Island

 Author: William E. O'Gara, Pannone Lopes Devereaux & O'Gara LLC

 - Rhode Island's deposit thresholds and due dates are based on an employer's monthly withholding liability.
 See Deposit Thresholds and Schedules; Deposit and Filing Due Dates.

-- Employers that do not deposit electronically must file certain returns for the appropriate withholding period even if no taxes have been withheld.
+- Employers must file certain returns for the appropriate withholding period, even if no taxes have been withheld.
 See Forms.

 - Penalties may be imposed upon employers that fail to properly deposit or report the taxes they withhold from employee wages.
 See Penalties.

 - Certain employers are required to make deposits of withheld amounts by electronic funds transfer (EFT).
 See Electronic Deposit Requirements.

-- Rhode Island employers must file an annual reconciliation return.
-See Annual Reconciliation Forms and Filing Deadlines.
+- Rhode Island employers must also file an annual reconciliation return.
+See Annual Reconciliation Return.

 - Certain employers must submit federal Forms W-2, Wage and Tax Statement, electronically.
 See Electronic and Magnetic Media Form W-2 Reporting Requirements.